FlintSH/FlintSH/README.md

 - [fl1nt.dev](https://fl1nt.dev): My website - do check it out.
 - [Avora](https://avora.one): An AI-powered browser extension, it can make your life easier.
 - [Outlier Tools](https://outlier.tools): A collection of free open-source tools to help Outlier freelancers, entirely handled in-browser.
-- [find.fl1nt.dev](https://find.fl1nt.dev): Just a tool that finds all websites under a keyword.
+- [find.fl1nt.dev](https://find.fl1nt.dev): Finds all websites under a keyword.
 I made it because google sucks at finding niche sites.
 - [NebulaMC](https://discord.gg/3BjbDwPBDx): Now shut down, but was my custom-coded Minecraft server - ran with [@sp-ec](https://github.com/sp-ec).

 Various other countless game servers and projects that I've worked on over the years.